jruels/ansible-best-practices/labs/setup-ansible/index.md

-On each of the managed nodes become the `ansible` user and add the key to the `authorized_keys` file.
+Log in to each of the managed nodes, become the `ansible` user, and add the key to the `authorized_keys` file.

 Become the `ansible` user: